-» Motorcycles » Brat 125 marks a new direction for Herald Motor Co.
+» Motorcycles » Herald Brat 125: New direction for Herald Motor Co.

-Launched at Motorcycle Livelast year, Herald’s Brat 125 declares a new direction for the British motorcycle manufacturer/importer.
+Launched at Motorcycle Livein 2019, Herald’s Brat 125 declares a new direction for the British motorcycle manufacturer/importer.
 The Brat 125 is the latest addition to the Cambridgeshire (UK) company’s retro-inspired, small-displacement motorcycle line-up.
 It now boasts a range of eight distinct motorbikes, with more in the works.

 Beyond the Brat moniker, it’s evident in its design the Brat 125 takes inspiration from various genres of custom bike building.
 The silhouette is a rugged, bratstyle-esquestreet tracker with a dash of a scrambler in the mix.